David Freed (author): Smithsonian Air & Space

 Following the assassination in June 1976 of Arizona Republic investigative reporter Don Bolles, Freed became a member of a team of reporters known as the "Desert Rats" that convened in Phoenix to carry on Bolles' work.

 Literary career

 Freed, under the pseudonym Fred Grimes, wrote a humor book titled Dear Ernest and Julio: The Ordinary Guy's Search for the Extraordinary Job.
 The nonfiction work, published by St. Martin's Press in 1998, featured a series of application letters for odd jobs sent to real employers by Freed.
 Each letter details an unusual talent, skill set or anecdote that attracted a response from the recipient.

-Freed has also written six mystery-thriller novels centered on a protagonist named Cordell Logan: Flat Spin (2012), Fangs Out (2013), Voodoo Ridge (2014), The Three-Nine Line (2015), Hot Start (2016) and The Kill Circle (2017).
-In each novel, Logan, a retired military assassin and fighter pilot turned flight instructor, is tasked with solving a new mystery.
-All of Freed's Cordell Logan novels are published by The Permanent Press.
+Freed has also written mystery-thriller novels centered on a protagonist named Cordell Logan: Flat Spin (2012), Fangs Out (2013), Voodoo Ridge (2014), The Three-Nine Line (2015), Hot Start (2016) and The Kill Circle (2017).
+In each novel, Logan, a retired military assassin and fighter pilot-turned-flight instructor, is tasked with solving a new mystery.
+The first six Cordell Logan novels originally were published by The Permanent Press.
+Blackstone Publishing has since acquired the rights to the Logan books, including a seventh book in the series, Deep Fury, which was released in December 2024.